 Battery StorageFrequently Asked Questions

-Battery Storage systems themselves do not qualify for government incentives although incentives are available for solar power systems.
+Battery storage systems themselves do not qualify for government incentives although incentives are available for our Sunshine Coast solar power systems.

 If you have a battery storage system with EPS (Emergency Power Supply) functionality your battery will provide you with power after a few seconds.
 This should not be confused with UPS (Uninterruptible power supply) which is supplies power within milliseconds.